Kangiriyanka/joe-farah/src/pages/projects/diary.md

 &nbsp;

-POST works in a similar fashion, but we have to send a FormData object inside our request.
+POST works in a similar way; we extract the information from the FormData object on the backend.

 &nbsp;